anoma/nspec/docs/tutorial/engines/index.juvix.md

 [[Engines in Anoma#on-labelled-state-transitions-via-guarded-actions|dynamics]]
 and provides example code
 after a short introduction to engines in the Anoma specification;
-finally,
 it also provides
 [[Engines in Anoma#templates|templates]]
+for how to write pages
-for writing pages of the specification for [[Engine Families|engine families]].
+for [[Engine Families|engine families]] in the specification.

 !!! abstract "Summary and note to the reader"